 Integration of Mental Health, Substance Abuse, and HIV Prevention Care

 A resource center for current research, valid and reliable mental health and substance abuse screening instruments, integration best practices, and fact sheets.
 It serves the needs of HIV prevention, mental health, and substance abuse providers with the anticipation of guiding direct providers towards a more comprehensive and integrated approach.

-The Cyber Mentors Program: A Sustainable Model for Developing Minority HIV Researchers
+The Cyber Mentors Program: A Sustainable Model for Training HIV/AIDS Researchers to Address Health Disparities

 This program, funded by the National Institute of Mental Health (NIMH), is designed to prepare behavioral and social scientists for successful independent research careers in the area of HIV/AIDS and health disparities.